Gugaplex/nodejs-api/README.md

 cd nodejs-api
 ```

-4. An image from the dockerfile, which is the “recipe” for the docker container, using the command below.
+4. An image is created from the dockerfile, which is the “recipe” for the docker image, using the command below.
 ```
 docker build . -t container
 ```